What are Accounting Functions?

 - It helps in the formulation of comprehensive financial policy for the business.

 - It is also utilized in the preparation of budgets and financial projections.

 - It also helps in the reconciliation of information between two sources of financial systems.

 - The accounted information can be shared with the external stakeholders with the intent for business planning and growth.

-- Accounting does not focus on the activities pertaining to the capital budgeting.
+- Accounting does not focus on the activities about the capital budgeting.

-- It also helps in audit functions and curbs the internal weakness as it makes the systems accountable in nature.
+- It also helps in audit functions and curbs the internal weakness as it makes the systems accountable.